Note: This document is not up-to-date and documents only some of the capabilities of the Grapher.

 Essentially these are two tools in one:

-- A first tool allows the author to upload panel data into one central SQL database and tn the process of uploading the data, the author can store all the relevant information about the data source so that the authors get credited and the definitions, units, and other relevant information get stored with the data.
+- A first tool allows the author to upload panel data into one central database and in the process of uploading the data, the author can store all the relevant information about the data source so that the authors get credited and the definitions, units, and other relevant information get stored with the data.

 We have so far developed the capabilities to visualize data in the following ways: